 The Racial Equity Index was designed to describe how equitable a region is when considering multiple indicators together and assess whether communities are seeing progress on racial equity and overall prosperity.
 It is the first index of its kind that combines all of the following desired attributes:

-- National in scope, with data for a wide variety of geographies (cities, states, and metro areas)
+- National in scope, with data for a wide variety of geographies (cities, counties, states, and metro areas)

 - Presents separate indices of inclusion and prosperity

 - Avoids relying only on typical measures of economic growth (e.g., GDP and job growth) in specifying a prosperity score (as these do not reflect the lived experiences of people of color and low-income communities)

 - Places an intentional focus on race/ethnicity in specifying inclusion scores

 - Uses the same underlying indicators/metrics for measuring inclusion and prosperity